pyDataVis/pyDataVis/docs/pyDataVis.md

 In pyDataVis, script commands are used for plotting and to do most of the data processing.
 Beware that the command names, the vector names and the parameters are case sensitive.
 Several script commands can be chained together.
 The script commands are written in the *Script window* and executed by typing Ctrl+E or by selecting the option *Execute a script* in the Script menu.
 Empty lines and lines starting with # are ignored during execution.
 The script can be executed repeatedly by retyping Ctrl+E as often as desired.
 If an error occurs during the execution of a script sequence, the process is stopped at the faulty line; the remaining commands are not executed.

-Before a script was executed the current data is saved in memory.
+Before a script was executed, the current data is saved in memory.
 If something wrong happens during execution the previous state can be restored by selecting the *Undo* option in the *Script* menu.

 The key sequence *Ctrl+K* clears the text in the *Script window* and gives it the focus so a new script can be written without having to click in this window.